lammps/lammps/doc/src/kim_commands.rst

    kim param args
    kim property args

-.. _kim_description:

 Description
 """""""""""

 The *kim command* includes a set of sub-commands that allow LAMMPS users to use interatomic models (IM) (potentials and force fields) and their predictions for various physical properties archived in the
 `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository.

 Using OpenKIM provides LAMMPS users with immediate access to a large number of verified IMs and their predictions.
 OpenKIM IMs have multiple benefits including